-One heart-healthy fact that rings true is Colorado is one of the healthiest states in the U.S. They have the lowest adult obesity rate at 23.8%, and a whopping 81% of residents report being physically active.
+One heart-healthy fact that rings true in Colorado is one of the healthiest states in the U.S. They have the lowest adult obesity rate at 23.8%, and 81% of residents report being physically active.
 Only 7% of residents have diabetes, the lowest percentage in the United States.

 Just like some states are considered heart-healthy, some states are on the other side of the spectrum.
 Let’s look at which states are the least heart-healthy.

 West Virginia might need to focus more on prevention as it has the country’s highest rate of coronary heart disease.
 One of their heart-health struggles comes from a state-wide obesity rate of 37.7%.
-In addition, there is a lack of healthcare access and low activity levels, which all contribute to arteriosclerotic heart disease.
+In addition, there is a lack of healthcare access and low activity levels, contributing to arteriosclerotic heart disease.

 Kentucky and Arkansas

 Arkansas and Kentucky are tied for the second-least heart-healthy states with a 6.3% coronary heart disease rate.
 Like other states at the bottom of the list, preventative healthcare, obesity, and lack of regular exercise contribute to the problem in these states.